Yating-L/jbrowse-archive-creator/README.md

 ## Features
 1. Similar interface to Hub Archive Creator.
 2. Convert tracks to GFF3 datatypes (e.g Blastxml => GFF3) in order to import feature data from the flat files
-3. Generate a zip file including all the tracks and configuration for JBrowse visualization
-4. Group the tracks
+3. Group the tracks
-5. Set the color for each track
+4. Set the color for each track
-6. Set the label for each track
+5. Set the label for each track
-7. Create workflows within Galaxy to automatize pipeline analysis and get them ready to visualization inside JBrowse...in a few clicks!
+6. Create workflows within Galaxy to automatize pipeline analysis and get them ready to visualization inside JBrowse...in a few clicks!

 At the moment, Supported datatypes are:
 - Bam